 If these symptoms seem all too familiar, don’t despair!
 They represent a great opportunity to derive substantial savings in time and accuracy by shifting your information system strategy into overdrive.

 The tendency when making IS decisions is to develop or acquire a system that meets current needs.
 The advent of new sources of information and new ways of managing information is presenting organizations with new opportunities to discover important data relationships that could lead to new products and services innovation.
-Being aware of how new sources such as the Cloud, Big Data, NoSQL, and IoT (see The Internet of Things by Dr. John Barrett at TEDxCIT) can be integrated with the organization’s existing systems will give businesses improved chances at being creative and innovative in their offerings.
+Being aware of how sources such as the Cloud, Big Data, NoSQL, and IoT (see The Internet of Things by Dr. John Barrett at TEDxCIT) can be integrated with the organization’s existing systems will give businesses improved chances at being creative and innovative in their offerings.

 It is not too late or impossible to set things straight.
 After creating an information system strategy that is aligned with the corporate strategy, keep these two basic rules at hand when reviewing or integrating your information systems: